lanyunzhu99/LLaFS/README.md

 ![teaser](main_fig.png)

-This paper is under submission.
+This paper is under review.
 We will release the code after paper acceptance.

 If you have any question, please feel free to contact the author by lanyun_zhu@mymail.sutd.edu.sg.